tarunkorat/laravel-asset-cleaner/README.md

 - 🎨 **Framework Agnostic** - Works with Mix, Vite, plain webpack, and more
 - 🔒 **Protected Files** - Never accidentally delete important files
 - 📝 **Strict Matching** - Avoids false positives with intelligent pattern matching
+- 🌟 Wildcard Support (New in v1.0.1) - Use wildcards in directory patterns

 ## 📋 Requirements